CNC Services Northwest

 Centroid OPTIC1 Board

-NOPTIC1.JPG The OPTIC1 (and NOPTIC1) is a four-axis interface board which provides +/-10V analog torque commands to third party servo drives capable of torque mode control.
+The OPTIC1 (and NOPTIC1) is a four-axis interface board which provides +/-10V analog torque commands to third party servo drives capable of torque mode control.

-It receives commands from the CPU board in the console just like a SERVO1 or QUADDRV would, and so appears to the control software like a DC servo drive.
+It receives commands from the CPU board in the console just like a SERVO1 or QUADDRV1 would, and so appears to the control software like a DC servo drive.
 The actual servos may be DC or AC.

 The NOPTIC1 variant is more common than the true OPTIC1.
 The difference is in the drive enable outputs.